-Their integrated system includes big block retaining walls that protect against soil erosion and support heavy or active loads above by reinforcing soil and further strengthening the wall.
+Their integrated system includes big block retaining walls.
+These walls protect against soil erosion and support heavy or active loads above.
+They reinforce soil and further strengthen the wall.

-These retaining walls expand land development projects and stabilize pressures caused by parking lots, structures, roadways or bridges above the wall.
+These retaining walls expand land development projects.
+They also stabilize pressures caused by parking lots, civil structures, roadways, or bridges above the wall.

 Geogrid reinforced retaining walls are a methodically engineered system comprised of:

 MagnumStone’s concrete blocks are used alongside geogrid layers.
 These layers are measured and placed between vertical rows of the blocks.
 The geogrid is installed securely between the retaining wall courses using precise techniques.
 The approved soil is then backfilled and compacted behind the wall for maximum tensile strength.